Tinkerforge/doc/source/Hardware/Power_Supplies/Step-Down.rst

 :ref:`Bricklets <product_overview_bricklets>`.
 It is plugged in at the bottom of the stack and creates the 5V needed for Bricks/Bricklets.
-In addition the applied voltage is feed into the power signals of the Stack.
+In addition the applied voltage is feed into the power signals of the stack.

 There are several possible applications.
-The Power Supply allows to create Stacks powered by batteries.
-These Stacks can then communicate cable based or wireless with the help of Master Extensions.
+The Step-Down Power Supply allows to create stacks powered by batteries.
+These stacks can then communicate cable based or wireless with the help of Master Extensions.
-Also, the Power Supply can be used to power Motors, Stepper Motors or Servos without the need to connect external power sources to the corresponding Bricks.
-It is also possible to use the power supply in cases where huge Stacks of Bricks with many Bricklets are needed and the maximum current of 500mA given over the USB port is not sufficient.
+Also, the Step-Down Power Supply can be used to power motors, stepper motors or servos without the need to connect external power sources to the corresponding Bricks.
+It is also possible to use the Step-Down Power Supply in cases where huge stacks of Bricks with many Bricklets are needed and the maximum current of 500mA given over the USB port is not sufficient.

 The possible voltage input range is 6V to 27V.
-A :ref:`Master Brick <master_brick>` can measure the voltage and current that is drawn from the Power Supply.
+A :ref:`Master Brick <master_brick>` can measure the voltage and current that is drawn from the Step-Down Power Supply.

 Technical Specifications
 ------------------------